atesgoral/doorbell-ringer/README.md

 [![Build Status](https://travis-ci.org/atesgoral/doorbell-ringer.svg?branch=master)](https://travis-ci.org/atesgoral/doorbell-ringer)

 # doorbell-ringer
-This is a Python service that runs on an Onion Omega.
-As the @DoorbellRinger Twitter account, it watches the user stream and rings a doorbell when the @DoorbellNudger tweets something with the #ringit hashtag.
+This is a Python service that runs on an [Onion Omega](https://onion.io/omega).
+As the [@DoorbellRinger](https://twitter.com/DoorbellRinger) Twitter account, it watches the user stream and rings a doorbell when [@DoorbellNudger](https://twitter.com/DoorbellNudger) tweets something with the #ringit hashtag.

 ## Setup